kalmyk/fox-wamp/README.md

 ```

 ### Options Description
-* retain: time in seconds to keep the message in the server memory.
-Zero means forever.
-Default value is false that means message does no retain.
+* retain: boolean, keep in Key Value storage.
+Default value is false that means message does not retain.
-* weak: The key disappears then client disconnects. (private|public) who could see the message, public by default
-* when: publish only if the key meets requirements. null means that key should not be exists.
+* when: struct, publish only if the key meets requirements. null means that key should not be exists.
-* watch: applicable if `when` option defined.
+* watch: boolean, applicable if `when` option defined.
 Provide ability to wait the necesssary condition and do action immediately.
 If several clients waits for that the only one achieves acknowledge message.
-* sequence: generate unique key

 ### Aggregate Engine for the data streams